Chaos and localized phases in a two-body linear kicked rotor system: Linear Kicked Rotor

 \section{Linear Kicked Rotor}

-As pointed out earlier, Fishman et al. showed that the Floquet operator of QKR can be mapped to the dynamics of a single particle tight-binding lattice with quasi-periodic potential \cite{FisGrePra82}.
+As pointed out earlier, Fishman {\it et. al.} showed that the Floquet operator of QKR can be mapped to the dynamics of a single particle tight-binding lattice with quasi-periodic potential \cite{FisGrePra82}.
 However, the lattice model does not have an analytical solution.
-In order to solve the mapping analytically and obtain an accurate description of the lattice model, a modification to the KR model was introduced \cite{Ber84,PraGreFis84,GreFisPra82,FisGrePra84,FisGrePra82}.
-This modified model is known as the linear kicked rotor (LKR).
-As this name suggests, LKR has a linear dependence on the momenta instead of the quadratic dependence on the momenta in the standard KR model.
+In order to solve the mapping analytically and obtain an accurate description of the lattice model, a modification to the KR model was introduced \cite{Ber84,PraGreFis84,GreFisPra82,FisGrePra84,FisGrePra82} in the form of linear kicked rotor.
+As this name suggests, LKR has a linear, instead of quadratic, dependence on the momenta.
 The tight-binding lattice model corresponding to LKR is also called the Maryland model \cite{Bar85,Wat92}. \\